jeancochrane/jeancochrane.com/content/blog/pytorch-functional-api.md

 With this API, the weights and their respective gradients more clearly "belong" to the network, not to its loss function or optimization algorithm.

-In fact, this API winds up being much more similar to the one that scikit-learn uses for neural networks.
+In fact, this API winds up being more similar to the one that scikit-learn uses for neural networks.
 In scikit-learn, the entire training loop above is replaced by the [`model.fit(X, y)` method](https://scikit-learn.org/stable/modules/generated/sklearn.neural_network.MLPClassifier.html#sklearn.neural_network.MLPClassifier.fit), which takes care of looping over the training features `X` and labels `y`.
 In this